-Tap the Channel Pressure box so it is checked to enable Channel Pressure messages to modify the arpeggiator.
+Tap the Channel Pressure box so it is checked to enable Channel Pressure messages from external MIDI controllers to modify the arpeggiator.

-Tap the Expression box so it is checked to enable Expression messages (MIDI CC #11) to modify the arpeggiator.
+Tap the Expression box so it is checked to enable Expression messages (MIDI CC #11) from external MIDI controllers to modify the arpeggiator.